 Dab Straw or “Nectar Collector”

-A dab straw is a portable and efficient tool built for those times when you’re away from home without a rig.
+A dab straw is a portable and efficient tool built for those times when you’re away from home.
 It’s an almost pen-sized accessory built with heat resistant material.

-The way it works is you spread the wax on a horizontal, heat-resistant surface or on a nail pick.
+How it works, is you spread the wax on a horizontal, heat-resistant surface or on a nail pick.